Linux: Diversity and why it's not an operating system

 What makes Linux different?

 Why is the Linux kernel different?
-Like most applications running the Linux kernel, the kernel is actively maintained by a free and open source software community (FOSS from free and open source software).
+Like most of the applications that run from the Linux kernel, the kernel is actively maintained by a community free and open source (FOSS from free and open software).

 Open source software is free and everyone can view the source code and modify it as they wish.